 - Home Heating Equipment

-Placing the heating equipment close to materials that can catch fire, such as wood furniture or clothing items (curtains, mattress and more), is the primary factor that could lead to heating equipment fires.
+Placing the heating equipment close to materials that can catch fire, such as wood furniture or clothing items (curtains, mattresses, and more), is the primary factor that could lead to heating equipment fires.

 - Electrical Equipment

 Electrical fires can be formed in many categories.
-Some examples of these are, using an appliance with worn and frayed cords or using outdated wirings.
-Plugging too many on one outlet at the same time, inappropriate use of extensions and faulty lighting fixtures add up to the category of the causes of electrical fires.
+Some examples of these are, using an appliance with worn and frayed cords or using outdated wiring.
+Plugging too many on one outlet at the same time, inappropriate use of extensions, and faulty lighting fixtures add up to the category of the causes of electrical fires.